TemugeB/temugeb.github.io/_posts/2021-02-02-stereo-camera-calibration-and-triangulation.md

 categories: OpenCV Python
 ---

+2022.06 UPDATE: The code in this post has be updated and turned into a package.
+If you just want the calibration results, go here: [Stereo Camera Calibration](https://github.com/TemugeB/python_stereo_camera_calibrate)

 In this post, I show how to calibrate two cameras looking at the same view using a checkerboard pattern.
 Next, I show how to triangulate a 3D point based on the observed pixel coordinates of the two cameras.

 <p align="center">